-In connection with the preparation of this Quarterly Report on Form 10-Q for the quarter ended December 31, 2018, an evaluation was performed under the supervision and with the participation of management, including the chief executive officer and chief financial officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures.
-Based on their evaluation, they have concluded that our disclosure controls and procedures were not effective as of December 31, 2018.
-This determination is based on the previously reported material weaknesses management previously identified in our internal control over financial reporting, as described below.
-We are in the process of remediating the material weaknesses, as described below, which should remedy our disclosure controls and procedures.
-We will continue to monitor this issue.
+In connection with the preparation of this Quarterly Report on Form 10-Q for the quarter ended June 30, 2019, an evaluation was performed under the supervision and with the participation of management, including the chief executive officer and chief financial officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures.
+Based on their evaluation, they have concluded that our disclosure controls and procedures were not effective as of June 30, 2019.
+This determination is based on the previously reported material weaknesses management previously identified in our internal control over financial reporting, as described below, and on the conclusion to supplement certain disclosure in our Annual Report on Form 10-K for the fiscal year ended September 30, 2018, as described in our Form 8-K filed on July 22, 2019.
+We are in the process of remediating the material weaknesses in our internal control, as described below, and we are implementing a more robust corporate and accounting governance program, as described in the July 22, 2019 Form 8-K. We believe the completion of these processes should remedy our disclosure controls and procedures.
+We will continue to monitor these issues.